 Long-term equity incentives encourage participants to focus on long-term performance and provide an opportunity for executive officers and certain designated key employees to increase their stake in our Company through grants of stock options and restricted stock.
-By using a mix of stock options and restricted stock grants, we are able to compensate our Named Executive Officers for sustained increases in our stock performance as well as long-term growth.
-The Compensation Committee makes the determination whether to grant stock options or restricted stock by weighing the financial effects on the Company and the benefits and drawbacks of each type of award for the Named Executive Officers.
+By using a mix of stock options and restricted stock (or restricted stock unit) grants, we are able to compensate our Named Executive Officers for sustained increases in our stock performance as well as long-term growth.
+The Compensation Committee makes the determination whether to grant stock options or restricted stock (or restricted stock units) by weighing the financial effects on the Company and the benefits and drawbacks of each type of award for the Named Executive Officers.
 Such determination is made at the time of the grant.

-In fiscal 2012 and 2010, our Compensation Committee approved restricted stock grants to the Named Executive Officers, other officers and certain other employees.
+In fiscal 2012, our Compensation Committee approved restricted stock grants to the Named Executive Officers, other officers and certain other employees.
 In addition to rewarding these individuals for our long-term success and aligning the interests of the Named Executive Officers with the Company, these grants also help us to retain talented employees because the shares cannot be sold during a three-year restricted period.
 We determine the fair value of the restricted stock by taking the average of the high and low price of our Common Stock on the NASDAQ Global Select Market on the date of grant, and we recognize these costs, net of estimated forfeitures, over the vesting period of the restricted stock.
-The restricted shares granted in fiscal 2012 and 2010 were awarded under our 2006 Stock and Performance Incentive Stock Plan and vest on the third anniversary of the date of grant.
+The restricted shares granted in fiscal 2012 were awarded under our 2006 Stock and Performance Incentive Stock Plan and vest on the third anniversary of the date of grant.
+In the future, we intend to grant restricted stock units instead of making direct grants of restricted stock to our Named Executive Officer due to the greater administrative simplicity of the units.
+The restricted stock units are otherwise intended to function in the same manner as direct grants of restricted stock.

 In previous years, the Compensation Committee has awarded long-term equity incentive compensation in the form of stock option grants to the Named Executive Officers, other officers and certain other employees.
 For these awards, the exercise price of the stock options equaled the average of the high and low trading price of our Common Stock on the NASDAQ Global Select Market on the date of grant.
-We have not granted options with an exercise price that is less than the average of the high and low trading price of our Common Stock on the NASDAQ Global Select Market on the NASDAQ Global Select Market on the date of grant, and we have not made grants with a grant date that occurs before the Board of Directors' action.
+We have not granted options with an exercise price that is less than the average of the high and low trading price of our Common Stock on the NASDAQ Global Select Market on the date of grant, and we have not made grants with a grant date that occurs before the Board of Directors' action.
 We determine the fair value of each stock option on the date of grant using the Black-Scholes option pricing model, and we recognize these costs, net of estimated forfeitures, over the vesting period of the stock options.
-We did not award any stock options in fiscal 2012, 2011 or 2010.
+We did not award any stock options in fiscal 2013, 2012 or 2011.